marvinpinto-archive/adium_log_parser/readme.md

 ## About

-These little scripts parse through Adium chat logs and formats them into nice little plaintext files.
+These little scripts parse through Adium chat logs and format them into nice little plaintext files.
 Given that I'll only need to do this *once*, I have put zero effort into doing anything elegant here.